gsavopul/utilities/README.md

 ## Description
 space2Underscore.cpp - Uses _Boost filesystem_.
 Can be compiled using the run script with the -b flag.

 transformFileNames.cpp - Uses _Boost filesystem_.
 Compilation as above.
-Should work fine with _UTF-8 filesystems_ but may require changes for others due to codecvt_utf8.
+Works with wide strings.